Glaucoma Medicines and Side Effects

 Alternative and Complementary Treatments

-Understanding your glaucoma medicines and their potential side effects empowers you to play an active role in managing your glaucoma.
-Always consult your healthcare provider for personalized advice and treatment plans.
+Understanding your glaucoma medications and their potential side effects empowers you to actively participate in managing your condition.
+Always consult your eye care professional for personalized treatment plans and monitor your eyes regularly to protect vision effectively.